Exscientia/StableNetGuardOwl/README.md

     edge_length: 15                # waterbox edge length in Angstrom
     ensemble: "NVT"                # thermodynamic esamble that is used.
 Oter options are 'NpT' and 'NVE'.
     nnp: "ani2x"                   # the NNP used
-    implementation: "nnpops"       # the implementation if multiple are available
     annealing: false               # simulated annealing to slowly reheat the system at the beginning of a simulation
     nr_of_simulation_steps: 10_000 # number of simulation steps
     temperature: 300               # in Kelvin
 ```
-It defines the potential (nnp and implementation), the number of simulation steps, temperature in Kelvin, and edge length of the waterbox in Angstrom as well as the thermodynamic ensemble (`NVT`).
+It defines the potential, the number of simulation steps, temperature in Kelvin, and edge length of the waterbox in Angstrom as well as the thermodynamic ensemble (`NVT`).
 Passing this to the `perform_guardowls.py` script runs the tests

 To visualize the results, use the `visualize_results.ipynb` notebook.